boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 SF_TASK_ID
 :    Task ID (name) of the task this task run belongs to.

-SF_RUN_ID
-:    Run ID used to identify an individual run of the same task.
-Currently it is always "0".

 SF_TARGET
 :    Name of the target for which this task is executing.